HISTORY OF THE GREAT PLAINS REGION

 Each year junior clubs form their own teams and register to play volleyball as members of the Great Plains Region.
 Our region is one of 40 regions in the USA making up the Regional Operations Divisions (ROD) of USA Volleyball.

 The purpose of the USAV Junior Olympic program is to offer teenagers an opportunity to become involved in a wholesome and beneficial athletic activity, which they can pursue at various skill levels.
 In many cases, it is a chance for athletes to receive high QUALITY instruction in skills development and team strategy.
 The program is an extension of learning from the high school and junior high program and a natural bridge between youth volleyball and college volleyball and/or USAV adult volleyball.
 Many athletes go on to college earning valuable scholarships through their development with the USA Volleyball program.

 Clubs across the state of Nebraska may run tournaments or the region may run tournaments.
 Tournaments occur almost every weekend from January through the first part of May.
-These tournaments follow rules and regulations from national and regional guidlines set by USAV and the Great Plains region.
+These tournaments follow rules and regulations from national and regional guidelines set by USAV and the Great Plains region.
 Girls, boys and adults compete in regional and national tournaments throughout the United States.
 Many of our Nebraska teams have finished very high in their age group at the national level.
 We also have a Starlings Club, which is a nationally organized volleyball club for inner city youth.
-With the Greast Plains Region support, the Omaha Starlings have won a national championship at the Starlings Nationals in their age division in 2012 and 2013.
+With the Great Plains Region support, the Omaha Starlings have won a national championship at the Starlings Nationals in their age division.

 Coaches and players learn the official rules of the game by attending clinics.
 The region offers assistance to many municipal and recreation leagues through officials’ and players’ clinics.
 Many players also become “certified” scorekeepers and referees by attending clinics, passing rules exams and being evaluated by their peers.
 This process is designed to be a relaxed and positive experience.